Primary Care Track

 “Everyone here helps keep Eastgate open.
 It’s staffed by the same attendings as our downtown clinics, which means you get to care for truly underserved patients but with the same excellent educators we get at the other sites.”

 In addition to the usual weekly continuity clinic, second and third year residents are assigned additional one-month general medicine blocks for immersive primary care training.
-This block is essentially a one-month condensed continuity clinic experience at a different clinic site, allowing residents to experience daily practice as a primary care internist in a more focused manner.
+These blocks are one-month condensed continuity clinic experiences at highly-functional Virginia Mason primary care sites, allowing residents to experience daily practice as primary care internists in more focused manners.

 Outpatient Elective Experiences